-To help you understand these documents, let me first give you some Quick thoughts.
-Then let me Debunk Some Revocable Living Trust Myths and Half-Truths.
-Finally, let’s review the pros and cons of a Revocable Trust.
-This way, you can deduce if paying the cost to set up a Revocable Living Trust Makes Sense.
+To help you understand these documents, let me first give you some quick thoughts.
+Then, let’s review the pros and cons of a Revocable Trust.
+Finally, let me Debunk Some Revocable Living Trust Myths and Half-Truths.
+This way, you can deduce if a Revocable Living Trust is a good fit for you.

 A Revocable Living Trust does NOT reduce your inheritance or estate taxes.
 These are the most common myths.
 These myths are often touted by those who sell canned revocable living trusts (in faux leather binders).
 These people feel comfortable telling you this lie because the inheritance and estate taxes are due when you are dead.
 So, you will never know that they lied to you.
 Remember that the Trust is “revocable.”
 Because you can revoke the Trust, you can, at any time, take all the assets back into your name.
 Therefore, the IRS and Department of Revenue ignore the Trust’s existence.
 Your assets in a revocable trust are considered yours when calculating your estate, inheritance, and income taxes.
 If you need more proof, email me, and I will send you links to the IRS website that state this fact.

 Again, the “Revocable” Living Trust can be “revoked,” If you can get the asset back, your creditors can take it.
 The Trust does not protect you from creditors during your lifetime or at your death.
-Asset protection differs with an Irrevocable Trust, which you cannot revoke, and can be used to remove assets from creditor’s claims.
+Asset protection differs from an irrevocable trust, which you cannot revoke and can be used to remove assets from creditors’ claims.

 Because the Trust is “revocable,” the assets are considered yours when evaluating Medicaid eligibility.
 Use of an “Irrevocable Trust” where you have no right to the assets you gave away into the Trust could shelter your assets, but never a “Revocable” trust.
 Again, for further proof, review the Medicaid website.

 Forming the Revocable Living Trust is only the first step.
 You must arrange all your assets to utilize the Revocable Trust to avoid the Probate Process.
-Deeds must be filed, placing your real estate into the Trust.
-Bank accounts must be moved to the Trust or designed to pour into the Trust at your death.
+Real estate must be moved into the trust by filing deeds.
+Bank accounts must either move into the Trust or pour into the Trust at your death.
 You must complete beneficiary designations for other appropriate assets, such as life insurance policies, annuities, and qualified plans (IRA, 401k, TIAA-CREF, SEP, etc.).

 Further, as the years pass, you will likely change your investments.
 You may buy a new CD or open a new checking account.
 Make these changes with the overall Revocable Living Trust plan in mind.
-Otherwise, you might undermine the goals, which caused you to form the Trust in the first place.
+Otherwise, you might undermine the goals that caused you to form the Trust in the first place.

-The answer depends on the rules of the state in which you are a resident at your death.
+The answer depends on the state’s rules in which you were a resident at the time of your death.
 If you die a Floridian, Florida law requires that your successor trustee file a notice with the court in the county where you passed a resident.
 Other states are beginning to require similar filings.
 Furthermore, if your successor trustee wishes to start specific statutes of limitation for creditors, they will likely file some paperwork with the states.

 The need for a lawyer to help with your estate has nothing to do with a Revocable Living Trust.
-If your executor could handle your estate alone, then there is no need for a lawyer, even if you had no Revocable Living Trust.
+If your executor has the skills to handle your estate alone, then there is no need for a lawyer, even if you have no Revocable Living Trust.
 Similarly, your executor may need help with some steps with or without a Revocable trust.
 For example, filing inheritance and estate tax returns, obtaining beneficiary releases, and selling real estate, a business, or settling lawsuits.
-All are examples where your Trustee will still need a lawyer’s assistance, even if you have a Revocable Living Trust.
+These are situations where your Trustee will still need a lawyer’s assistance, even if you have a revocable living trust.

 The most significant difference is that the Grantor can revoke a Revocable Trust and reclaim any assets placed in the Trust.
-While in a typical Irrevocable Trust, the Grantor cannot cancel the Trust or recover gifted assets.
+Meanwhile, the Grantor cannot cancel the Trust or recover gifted assets in a typical irrevocable trust.
 Because of these revocation powers, courts and creditors treat Revocable Trusts like they do not exist.
 For example, a Revocable Trust uses the Grantor’s social security number rather than a tax ID number.
 Creditors can easily access a revocable trust, and the Grantor’s taxable estate includes its assets.
-In contrast, an Irrevocable Trust can be designed to avoid creditors and have assets excluded from the Grantor’s estate.
+In contrast, an Irrevocable Trust can avoid creditors and pass outside the Grantor’s estate.

 A Revocable Trust and a Living Trust refer to the same type of Trust.
 “Living” refers to the ease of modifying the Trust.
 “Revocable” applies to you retaining the right to revoke the Trust entirely.